When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

 In this section, we present numerical results for the proposed algorithm.
-More specifically, we intend to address the following questions: 1) How does the proposed algorithm compare with with other state-of-the-art methods, on standard offline IRL benchmarks?
-2)Whether offline ML-IRL can recover a high-quality reward estimator of the expert, in the sense that the reward can be used across different datasets or environment?
+More specifically, we intend to address the following questions: 1) How does the proposed algorithm compare with other state-of-the-art methods?
+2) Whether offline ML-IRL can recover a high-quality reward estimator of the expert, in the sense that the reward can be used across different datasets or environment?

-To answer these questions, we compare the proposed method with several benchmarks.
+We compare the proposed method with several benchmarks.
 Two classes of the existing algorithms are considered as baselines: 1) state-of-the-art offline IRL algorithms which are designed to recover the ground-truth reward and expert policy from demonstrations, including a model-based approach CLARE \cite{yue2023clare} and a model-free approach IQ-Learn \cite{garg2021iq}; 2) imitation learning algorithms which only learn a policy to mimic the expert beahviors, including behavior cloning (BC) and ValueDICE \cite{kostrikov2019imitation}.

 We test the performance of the proposed Offline ML-IRL on a diverse collection of robotics training tasks in MuJoCo simulator \cite{todorov2012mujoco}, as well as datasets in D4RL benchmark \cite{fu2020d4rl}, which include three environments (halfcheetah, hopper and walker2d) and three dataset types (medium-replay, medium, and medium-expert). {In each experiment set, both environment interactions and the ground-truth reward are not accessible.
 Moreover, we train the algorithm until convergence and record the average reward of the episodes over $6$ random seeds.}